 In 2003, Carroll was named the Metro Atlantic Athletic Conference Coach of the Year for guiding a young (no seniors) team to its first berth in the MAAC tournament and to the MAAC Championship.
 Carroll led Rider to the NCAA National Championship tournament for the second time in seven years and was the Rider University Coach of the Year.

-On the diamond, Carroll has compiled 375 wins and led her first three softball teams to the Northeast Conference Title Game, winning the NEC in 1995 and 1997 and finishing runner-up in 1996.
+On the diamond, Carroll has almost 400 wins and led her first three softball teams to the Northeast Conference Title Game, winning the NEC in 1995 and 1997 and finishing runner-up in 1996.

 Carroll joined the Rider Department of Athletics in August of 1994 from Drew University where she guided the 1993 Drew field hockey team to a 9-5-2 record and to the semifinals of the Eastern College Athletic Conference Championship.